 These studies provide several compelling reasons why schools should ensure a safe and productive learning environment by adopting and enforcing policies that restrict or prohibit cell phones and wearables in classrooms.

-Other research has shown that even the presence of a cell phone in the classroom impairs the ability of a student to learn.
+Even the presence of a cell phone in the classroom impairs the ability of a student to learn.
 A study published in the journal Educational Psychology found that students who had cellphones or laptops present while a lesson was being taught scored five percent, or half a letter grade, lower on exams than students who didn't use electronics.